TCWORLD/AstroEQ/README.md

 ### Help and Support

 If you have any questions or need support, I have opened an AstroEQ Forum which can be found at https://astroeq.co.uk/forum/

-Additionally a small number of AstroEQ controllers are available to purchase.
-These can be bought from me on my website (https://astroeq.co.uk/purchase), however please contact me through the website first to make sure there are some before ordering.

 The AstroEQ Firmware is currently proving to be very stable.
 If you do happen across any glitches, let me know as I can usually fix them fairly quickly.